Is selling online over-saturated? No way! It’s still very doable to make money from anywhere with a laptop.

 Market research includes:

-- Competitor analysis to see what others are doing and what works for them.
+- Competitor analysis to see what other sellers are doing and what works for them.
 You need to look at where you fit within the market, what makes you stand out and what you can offer that competitors don’t.

-- Analysing online forums where your buyers hang out to build a picture of who your audience is and what they need so that you can target them better.
+- Analysing online forums where your audience hangs out to build a picture of who your audience is and what they need so to make sure your product meets those needs.

-- Look for trends to discover products people are looking for now.
+- Looking for trends to discover products people are looking for now.

-Top tip: When it comes to identifying trends, you can use Google Trends, which is a free tool.
-You can explore what the UK is searching for right now.
-Indeed, you can select any other country or even see global internet trends.
+Top tip: when it comes to identifying trends, you can use Google Trends, which is a free tool.
 Search the product or service you’re considering selling and see how interested people are.

 For example, a search for ‘buy selfie stick’ shows that searches for this product peaked in 2018 and have steadily declined in search volume.
-So, selfie sticks are probably not the product for you right now.
+So, they are probably not the product for you right now.

-Searches for air fryers, on the other hand, increased in 2020 and have remained relatively stable ever since.
+On the other hand, searches for air fryers increased in 2020 and have remained relatively stable ever since.